 If you're looking for a low-cost alternative to full-priced clothing, try Swap today!

 3. Thred Up

-You can get a ton of free (or darn near close to free) clothes and accessories thanks to Thred Up.
+You can get many free or near-free clothes and accessories thanks to Thred Up.

 This second-hand store has almost new clothes that need a new home.
 You can land designer name brands at deep discounts (up to 90 percent off estimated retail).
 There are new arrivals every minute!

 As a new member, you will receive $10 for every new buyer you bring on board.
-Use this credit to buy anything from the thredUP inventory.
-You have 30 days to spend it after it’s activated.
+You have 30 days to buy anything from the thredUP inventory using this credit.

-You can receive up to $580 worth of thredUP credits in a year.
+You can receive up to $580 worth of thredUP credits annually.
 To increase your savings, consider selling gently used clothing for store credit.

 4. Rent The Runway

 Rent The Runway is your ticket for renting accessories to match your outfit, suits for a job interview, or dresses for special occasions.

 You get 100,000s of options at your fingertips from dream designers.